macyabbey/ai-dev-day-2025/teach-chroma-doom/README.md

 - Can we do code golf (using only memory, no reasoning models) to create a system that can learn how to play doom?

-- What is memory
+- What is memory?
   + Ability to remember and recall
-  + Makes context window dynamic to the context
+  + Makes context window *dynamic* to the context
   + Real-time updatable
   + Interpretable